asafmd/asafmd/README.md

 👨‍💻 Data Projects:
-HR Analytics Dashboard \n
+HR Analytics Dashboard,
-Zomato Sales Analysis in SQL \n
+Zomato Sales Analysis in SQL,
 Excel Dashboard for Vrinda Store Sales in 2022

 🤳 Connect with me: